Raphael567/TaskManager/README.md

 ### 3. **Desenvolvimento Frontend**

-- [❌] **Interface do Usuário**: Desenvolver a tela e as funcionalidades do Flutter para consumir a API REST
+- [✔] **Integração com a API**: Implementar a lógica para realizar a conexão com a API
-- [❌] **Integração com a API**: Implementar a lógica para consumir os endpoints da API e exibir os dados no aplicativo
+- [❌] **Interface do Usuário**: Desenvolver a tela e as funcionalidades do Flutter para consumir a API REST e os seus endpoints